-As a second baseline, we also represent an utterance by its component sentences.
-This results in a corpus of 10k comments, 27k generations, and 45k sentences.
-Topic models are also a popular tool for discovering latent topics in a text corpus, and we consider our method a spiritual successor: just as a topic model represents a document as an admixture of topics, we represent a document as a combination of inferential decompositions.\footnote{In preliminary experiments, topic model outputs were of mixed quality and difficult to interpret.
-In the final version, we will draw a more careful comparison}.
+\paragraph{Dataset.} We randomly sampled 10k responses from a set of about 130k responses to a request for comments by the FDA regarding child vaccine authorization.\footnote{\texttt{regulations.gov/document/FDA-2021-N\-1088-0001}.
+Comments are public and users can elect to post anonymously.
+We obtained permission from the agency to use these data.
+We will not directly release the data out of caution, because the original authors did not explicitly consent to redistribution, but we refer interested researchers to \url{https://www.regulations.gov/bulkdownload} and \citet{pampell}.
+Note that some comments can contain upsetting language, which we communicated to annotators.} Our dataset contains often-lengthy comments expressing overlapping opinions, colloquial language, false beliefs or assumptions about the content or efficacy of the vaccine, and a general attitude of vaccine hesitancy (see the ``Comment'' column of \cref{tab:fda-exemplars1} for examples).

+\paragraph{Method.} We generate 27,848 unique inferential decompositions from the observable comments at an average of 2.7~per comment.
+We use \mbox{$K$-means} clustering to identify categories of opinion, varying $K$.
+Specifically, two authors created 31~exemplars from seven original comments from the dataset that exhibit a mixture of implicit proposition types (\cref{tab:fda-exemplars1}).
+In addition to clustering the observed comments themselves as a baseline, as a second baseline we split each comment into its overt component sentences and cluster the full set of sentences.
+This results in 10k comments, 45k sentences, and 27k decompositions.
-\paragraph{Automated Evaluation.} Since we lack ground truth labels for which documents belong to which cluster, we first turn to intrinsic metrics of cluster evaluation.
-Specifically, we compute the silhouette score \cite{Rousseeuw1987SilhouettesAG}, Calinski-Harabasz Index \cite{Caliski1974ADM}, and Davies-Bouldin Index \cite{Davies1979ACS}; roughly speaking, they variously measure the compactness and distinctiveness of clusters.
-Since metrics can be sensitive to the amount of data in a corpus (even if operating over the same content), we subsample the sentences and generations to have the same size as the comments (10k).\footnote{Results are similar for the silhouette and Davies-Bouildin scores when we retain all sentences and generations; the Calinski-Harabasz is better for the sentences.}

-Clusters of generations dramatically outperform clusters of comments and sentences across all metrics for each cluster size---in fact, independent of cluster size, the best scores are obtained by clusters of generations (Table~\ref{tab:clustering-intrinsic}).
+\paragraph{Automated Evaluation.} We lack ground truth labels for which documents belong to which cluster, so we first turn to intrinsic metrics of cluster evaluation: the silhouette \cite{Rousseeuw1987SilhouettesAG}, Calinski-Harabasz \cite{Caliski1974ADM}, and Davies-Bouldin \cite{Davies1979ACS} scores; roughly speaking, these variously measure the compactness and distinctiveness of clusters.
+Since metrics can be sensitive to the quantity of data in a corpus (even if operating over the same content), we subsample the sentence and decomposition sets to have the same size as the comments (10k).\footnote{Results are similar for the silhouette and Davies-Bouildin scores without subsampling; the Calinski-Harabasz is better for the sentences.} Clusters of decompositions dramatically outperform clusters of comments and sentences across all metrics for each cluster size---in fact, independent of cluster size, the best scores are obtained by decomposition clusters (Table~\ref{tab:clustering-intrinsic}).

-\paragraph{Human Evaluation.} Performance on intrinsic metrics doesn't necessarily translate to usefulness in content discovery~\cite{manning_raghavan_schütze_2008}, so we evaluate the cluster quality with a human evaluation.
-After visual inspection, we set $k=15$.